chemodun/X4-GateManager/README.md

 - If costs for the building is defined then the destruction will return 30% of the building costs
 - All versions  of the mod from `1.20` and above will have no possibility to make the actions free of charge
 - It’s `non‑breaking` — feel free to remove it whenever you like.
 Everything you’ve changed will still be there
+- From version `1.17` it can detect [UI Extensions and HUD](https://www.nexusmods.com/x4foundations/mods/552) mod by [kuertee](https://next.nexusmods.com/profile/kuertee?gameId=2659) and adjust the context menu style accordingly

 ## Download